JuliaLang/julia/doc/stdlib/base.rst

    Create an iterable object that will yield each line from a stream.

-.. function:: readdlm(source, delim::Char)
+.. function:: readdlm(source, delim::Char; has_header=false, use_mmap=true, ignore_invalid_chars=false)

    Read a matrix from the source where each line gives one row, with elements separated by the given delimeter.
 The source can be a text file, stream or byte array.
 Memory mapped filed can be used by passing the byte array representation of the mapped segment as source.

+   If ``has_header`` is ``true`` the first row of data would be read as headers and the tuple ``(data_cells, header_cells)`` is returned instead of only ``data_cells``.

+   If ``use_mmap`` is ``true`` the file specified by ``source`` is memory mapped for potential speedups.

+   If ``ignore_invalid_chars`` is ``true`` bytes in ``source`` with invalid character encoding will be ignored.
+Otherwise an error is thrown indicating the offending character position.

    If all data is numeric, the result will be a numeric array.
 If some elements cannot be parsed as numbers, a cell array of numbers and strings is returned.

-.. function:: readdlm(source, delim::Char, T::Type)
+.. function:: readdlm(source, delim::Char, T::Type; options...)

    Read a matrix from the source with a given element type.
 If ``T`` is a numeric type, the result is an array of that type, with any non-numeric elements as ``NaN`` for floating-point types, or zero.
 Other useful values of ``T`` include ``ASCIIString``, ``String``, and ``Any``.